sayeedhussain/iOS_Logger/README.md

 # Logger
-A log utility for better logging in iOS.
+A thread-safe logging utility for better logging in iOS.

 #### Usage